How Long Does Dog Grooming Take?

 They found that owners of poodles and other curly-coated breeds spend 45 minutes a week grooming their pets.

-That’s more than seven times longer than the average amount of time owners spend grooming other dogs such as Labradors and Beagles.
+That’s more than seven times longer than the average amount of time owners groom other dogs, such as Labradors and Beagles.

-The owners of some breeds spent an hour or more brushing and combing their dogs every day.
+The owners of some breeds spent an hour or more brushing and combing their dogs daily.

 Other breeds required only a minute or two of attention a week to keep them looking good.

-Owners of poodles have to spend the most time on grooming because their coats grow continuously and must be trimmed twice a year to keep them looking neat and tidy.
+Poodle owners spend the most time grooming because their coats grow continuously and must be trimmed twice a year to keep them looking neat and tidy.

 how long does it take to groom a dog